<< Click to Display Table of Contents >> Navigation: Using SMILE Wrappers > Canonical nodes > Noisy-MAX |

 net$addNode(net$NodeType$NOISY_MAX, "node1")

-As an example, consider a binary Noisy-MAX node with two parents, each with three outcomes.
-The following snippet modifies the probabilities and outcome strengths for the second parent (with zero-based index 1).
+As an example, consider a binary Noisy-MAX node with two parents, each having three outcomes.
+The following snippet modifies the probabilities and outcome strengths for the second parent (zero-based index 1):

 double[] ci = net.getNodeDefiniton(h);